 Your ability to manage stress is like a fine glass of wine, you can fill it up only so much.
 If you keep on adding wine (or adding stress), guess what?
 It is going to overflow into a whole bunch of other systems and your gut is the one that feels it the most, as we clearly know the link between stress and irritable bowel syndrome13.

 I believe that the validity of critics or those that take food sensitivities as the end all be all of your treatment may be what is causing this uncomfortable reputation for food sensitivities.
 But I urge you to look at the whole picture, and food sensitivities are part of YOUR picture and your reaction to food.
+Also, there are some labs that perform tests to help you discover certain food sensitivities.

 Do you Have to Retest your Food Sensitivities?